Skip to Content

 And of course the feat of the Seven Mile Bridge is one to take photos of!

-Heading down the Florida Keys Highway 1 from Miami
+Driving down the Florida Keys

 As I mentioned earlier, the road to Key West is only one or two-lanes most of the way, so it can be slow going if you get behind some numpty who never checks their rear view mirror, or worse, get caught up in a queue of traffic because of an accident or a break down.
 (Hence staying closer to Miami the night before our flight).